Battle of Tangier (1437): The treaty (October 16–17)

 The treaty was concluded on Wednesday, October 16, and signed the next day (October 17) by Prince Henry and Salah ibn Salah.
-The Moroccans allowed the Portuguese army to withdraw to their ships unmolested, but they were to leave behind all artillery, weapons, baggage, tents and horses.
+The Marinids allowed the Portuguese army to withdraw to their ships unmolested, but they were to leave behind all artillery, weapons, baggage, tents and horses.
 The Portuguese soldiers were to go empty-handed, taking only the clothes they were wearing.
 Most crucially, Henry promised to deliver Ceuta to the Marinids – to withdraw the Portuguese garrison and leave behind any and all Moroccan prisoners that were held there.
 He also committed Portugal to 100 years of peace with Morocco and other Muslim states in North Africa.

 To ensure the safe evacuation of Portuguese soldiers to their ships, hostages were swapped – the Tangier governor Salah ibn Salah handed over his son to the Portuguese in return for a group of four noble Portuguese hostages (identified as Pedro de Ataíde, João Gomes de Avelar, Aires da Cunha and Gomes da Cunha).
 As security for the final fulfillment of the treaty terms, Henry's brother, Ferdinand the Holy Prince, was to remain behind in Morocco, as a hostage of Salah ibn Salah, until Ceuta was delivered.
 Pina claims that Henry refused this condition, and offered himself in his brother's place, but that the others in his council would not allow it.

 Upon being delivered to Salah ibn Salah, the noble hostage Prince Ferdinand the Holy and his small entourage of servants, which included the secretary Frei João Álvares, immediately was dispatched under Salah ibn Salah's guard to Asilah.

-Portuguese chroniclers report that at the very final stage, some renegade Moroccans attacked the embarking Portuguese on the beach – killing an additional forty.
+Portuguese chroniclers report that at the very final stage, some renegade Marinids attacked the embarking Portuguese on the beach – killing an additional forty.
 However, the skirmish probably was provoked by Portuguese soldiers trying to smuggle some of the forbidden weapons with them.
-Nonetheless, this beach skirmish later provided the excuse that the Moroccans had broken the treaty first, thus rendering it void.
+Nonetheless, this beach skirmish later provided the excuse that the Marinids had broken the treaty first, thus rendering it void.

 By October 19, the troops were all aboard, and the ships set sail.
 It is said that the honor of being the last men to leave the beach was shared between the admiral Álvaro Vaz de Almada and the marshal Vasco Fernandes Coutinho.
 After the embarcation was complete, Henry decided not to release Salah ibn Salah's son (as he was supposed to).
 As a result, Salah ibn Salah also held on to his four noble hostages, and dispatched them under arms to Asilah.

-In all, the siege of Tangiers lasted 37 days – 25 days with the Portuguese besieging Tangiers, 12 days with the Moroccans besieging the Portuguese camp.
+In all, the siege of Tangiers lasted 37 days – 25 days with the Portuguese besieging Tangiers, 12 days with the Marinids besieging the Portuguese camp.
 It is said that Portuguese casualties numbered 500 dead and unknown number injured.
 Moroccan casualties are unknown.